harisjumail/UCCtest/README.md

+# Insturction of instalation
+if you want to run it on your localhost, make sure it has an apache webserver, mydump.sql is a mysql dump database.
+1.First create a database with the name: ucc test then dump the file.
+2.after that deploy all folder file into ucctest5 folder on your webserver.

 # php-rest-api
 This is a step by step PHP 7 & MySQL REST API tutorial, In this tutorial i am going to share with you how to create a PHP 7 CRUD (Create, Read, Update, Delete) RESTful API with MySQL database.